rahulpuri26/speedybasket/README.md

 7. **Shopkeeper Panel:** Use the shopkeeper panel to add, update, and manage products.

 ## 🤝 Contributing
-We welcome contributions to SpeedyBasket!
+I welcome contributions to SpeedyBasket!
 If you would like to contribute, please follow these steps:
 1. **Fork the Repository:** Click the "Fork" button on the top right of the repository page.
 2. **Clone Your Fork:**
     ```bash